sethmlarson/sethmlarson.dev/app/markdown/2025-12-22/pep-770-sbom-data-from-pypi-fedora-and-redhat.md

 <!-- more -->

-While writing this document we also reserved all `.dist-info/` subdirectory names within a registry for future use in other standards.
+While writing this document we also reserved all subdirectory names under `.dist-info/` within a registry for future use in other standards.
 Reviewers agreed that this method of defining file-based metadata (such as SBOMs, but also licenses) is a great mechanism as it doesn't require creating a new metadata field